Professor Honghai Liu

 Professor of Human Machine Systems

-I worked in the Institute of Industrial Research before moving to School of Creative Technologies as Head of the Intelligent Systems & Biomedical Robotics Group (ISR).
-I previously worked in industry on large-scale industrial control and system integration projects, and held research appointments at the University of London and University of Aberdeen.
+I recieved a PhD from King's College, University of London.
+I am the Chair Professor in Human Machine Systems at the University of Portsmouth.
+I previously worked in industry on large-scale industrial control and system integration projects, and held appointments at the University of London and University of Aberdeen.

 My research focuses on motion sensing and understanding and its applications to human machine systems, particularly those approaches which could make contributions to the intelligent connection of perception to action.
 I truly appreciate financial support from the Royal Society, EPSRC, EU 7th Framework Programme, SEEDA, Japan Society for the Promotion of Science and the British Council, as well as national and international industrial and academic partners.